AeJae/Tidal-Rich-Presence/README.md

 Run the file!
 Optionally add it to startup by putting a shortcut to it in the startup folder, which you can access by using WindowsKey + R and entering `shell:startup`

+Note: the CLI variant may start hidden in the system tray, and can be hidden/restored by doubleclicking the tray icon (looks like a C:> ).

 ## Media
 Rich presence preview: